Crestwood School: Summary and Campus 21

-The Crestwood School is one of the more successful secondary schools in the area, considering that it is considered to be the most improved school in Dudley so far, and is part of a project that involves both a standard Primary School and a Special Educational Needs (SEN) school, which work closesly with each other.
+The Crestwood School is part of a project that involves both a standard Primary School and a Special Educational Needs (SEN) school, which work closesly with each other.
 The area known as Campus 21 has benefitted from investment including the building of The Brier School (SEN 5-19) and a new sports hall.
-The Drama department is one of the most successful subjects in the school and each year they perform for the National Youth Theatre.
+The Drama department performs for the National Youth Theatre each year.

-Two systems used within the school include the Buddy system, whereby Year 10 students work with new Year 7 students in a bid to help them settle in after their school change.
-There is also a group of ambassadors, where Year 11 students assist teachers in the monitoring of students.
+Two systems used within the school include the Buddy system, whereby Year 10 students work with new Year 7 students in a bid to help them settle in after their school change, and ambassadors, where Year 11 students assist teachers in the monitoring of students.

 Extra-curricular

 Extra qualifications and courses include "Critical Thinking" AS level, for more gifted students, hosted by King Edward VI College, and vocational opportunities at local colleges.
 Other activities include debates, swimming galas and historic visits.

 For option choices students have the choice of: P.E, Food technology, Product design, Geography, History, R.E, I.C.T, Drama, Art or Music as their main GCSE Course, or they have the choice to go to a local college and study different courses including: Animal management, Hair And Beauty, Construction, Business Studies, Child Care and many other courses.